-In the Learning Log just a couple of drawings/photographs with a caption or two will be sufficient.
-If your child wants to do more than this, please use no more than the double page with the topic label.
-We aren't judging the best handwriting or spelling, we are looking for imaginative ideas expressed by the children through pictures and words.
+Please complete the Learning Log with a couple of drawings/photographs and a caption or two.
+If your child wants to do more than this, please use no more than the double page within the topic label.
+We are not judging the best handwriting or spelling, we are looking for imaginative ideas expressed by the children (not their grown-ups) through pictures and words.
 We hope you will enjoy spending time with your child talking about each learning log topic with your child.
 Just a reminder these are not compulsory, however they do play a huge part in developing the children's confidence, fine motor and communication and language skills.

-When completing learning logs please,
+When completing learning logs please:

-- encourage children to sound out words for themselves rather than just giving them words to trace or copy. - use coloured pencils or crayons to colour - use a separate piece of paper if you would like to use felt-tips or paints, and stick this in - feel free to stick in items such as tickets, photographs, leaflets, stickers, natural objects etc.
+- Encourage children to sound out words for themselves rather than just giving them words to trace or copy. - Use coloured pencils or crayons to colour. - Use a separate piece of paper if you would like to use felt-tips or paints, and stick this in. - Feel free to stick in items such as tickets, photographs, leaflets, stickers, natural objects etc.